amandaghassaei/canvas-capture/README.md

 A small wrapper around [CCapture.js](https://github.com/spite/ccapture.js) and [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) to record the canvas as an image (png/jpeg), video (mp4/webm), or gif – all from the browser!

 Demo at: [apps.amandaghassaei.com/canvas-capture/demo/](https://apps.amandaghassaei.com/canvas-capture/demo/)
-Video export currently only works in Chrome (see [Caveats](#caveats) for more details about browser support and server header requirements).
+all media formats are currently supported by both Chrome and Firefox (see [Caveats](#caveats) for more details about browser support and server header requirements).

 - [Installation](#installation)
 - [Use](#use)